EmbeddedPi/udpServerLED/README.md

 ======
 A status indicator plugin for a RaspberryPi Minecraft server

-This application displays the status of a Minecraft server on external LEDs.
+This application displays the status of a Minecraft server on external LEDs using Raspberry Pi GPIO pins.

 Server is online (GPIO18)
 LAN players present (GPIO23)
 Internet players present (GPIO24)
-Sound may still be implemented later but for now I can't think of a suitable new name to change it to.

 Current status